 How did we get to this point in history where 8 men control half of the world’s wealth?
-This statistic seems to always change slightly, but the reality is, there is an insane distribution of wealth within a very small and demographically similar group.
+There is an insane distribution of wealth within a very small and demographically similar group.

 Problem 1: Capitalism Works For The Few, Not The Many

-The word capitalism is used all the time and in extreme contexts; often as the source of all evil or the source of all good.
+The word capitalism is used all the time and in extreme contexts.
+It is often seen as the source of all evil or the source of all good.
 Capitalism is the underlying economic system that makes the world go around.
 It is really just the term to explain the moment when you go into a shop and purchase an item that is owned by a private or individual company.
 When a consumer wants something (demand), then a company should have a product or service to meet their need (supply).
-So it could be said that if a consumer wants a more sustainable or environmentally friendly product and creates demand for it, then businesses should respond.
+So, if a consumer wants a more sustainable or environmentally friendly product and creates demand for it, then businesses should respond.

-Now I hope I am not mansplaining this whole situation, but I really want to unpack the concept of capitalism so we can understand the role we can play to disrupt it.
-Truth is, capitalism as it stands today cannot continue in a way that serves people and our planet.
-It really only stands to serve the greedy, powerful elite who only give back when they need to atone for their ‘business sins’ or to change negative public perception.
+Now I hope I am not mansplaining this whole situation, but I really want to unpack the concept of capitalism.
+We can then understand the role we play to disrupt it.
+Truth is, capitalism as it stands today cannot serve people and our planet.
+It serves the greedy, powerful elite who only give back when they need to atone for their ‘business sins’ or to change negative public perception.

 Problem 2: We Lost Regulation with the ‘Free Market’